ytldsimage/ouster_example/ouster_ros/README.md

       1024x10.
 This can be overridden with the `lidar_mode` parameter.
 Visualizer output will only be correct if the same `lidar_mode` parameter is used for both recording and replay
-* To display sensor output using ROS tools (rviz):
+* To display sensor output using built-in ROS tools (rviz):
     - Follow the instructions above for running the example ROS code with a sensor or recorded data
     - To visualize output using rviz, run `rviz -d /path/to/ouster_ros/viz.rviz`